-3.1.1 - Minimum performance standard
+3.1.1 - Minimum Performance Standard

-Standards set forth for functional equipment Class Beta in RTCA document DO-229E, Minimum Operational Performance Standards for Global Positioning System/Satellite-Based Augmentation System Airborne Equipment, dated December 15, 2016, Section 2, as modified by Appendix 2 and 4 of this ETSO.
+Standards set forth for functional equipment Class Gamma or Delta in RTCA document DO-229E, Minimum Operational Performance Standards for Global Positioning System/Satellite-Based Augmentation System Airborne Equipment, dated December 15, 2016, Section 2, except as modified by Appendix 2 and 4 of this ETSO.

-Class Beta equipment is defined in DO-229E, Section 1.4.
+Classes Gamma and Delta of equipment are defined in DO-229E, Section 1.4.